ahmadhuss/laravel-work/README.md

 ### To see uploaded photo in your local:

-Please make sure you create the symlink of the following directory `storage/app/public` to 'public/storage' with the help of this command.
+Please make sure you create the symlink of the following directory `storage/app/public` to `public/storage.` The command for this is:

 ```sh
 php artisan storage:link